alanbchristie/squonk-machine/README.md

     $ ./machine.sh

->   The base VM image is large and (depending on your connection speed)
-    takes a while to construct the first time it's run.
-Provisioning also relies on a number of external Docker images, pulled rom the Docker Hub.
+>   Provisioning relies on a number of external Docker images,
-    Although only a minimal set of images is pulled this process can take a significant length of time.
+    pulled rom the Docker Hub.
+Although only a minimal set of images is pulled, the process can still take a significant length of time.

-To re-run the provisioning stage, after using the convenient script, on an existing VM:
+To re-run the provisioning stage on an exiting VM:

     $ vagrant provision